top of page

 Witchcraft is not just about spells for love or money.
 It's about understanding how energy flows through nature, through ourselves, through communities, and through the systems and ecosystems we create and support.
 These cycles are the paths our magic takes in order to manifest.

 Don't get me wrong, this will be the hardest part of your practice.
-You are essentially doing Shadow Work for your lineage.
-There's no doubt about it, learning where you come from and what your family has done or been through can be hard to face.
-But when you understand the why behind it all, their stories, their values, your story will allow you to take these lessons and build a better future.
-And at minimum, create more effective spells.
+You are essentially doing shadow work for your lineage.
+Learning where you come from and what your family has done or been through can be hard to face.
+But when you understand the why behind it all, their stories and their values become YOUR story, and that story allows you to take these lessons and build something better.
+At minimum, it makes your spells more effective.

-The most common issue I see are love spells done by married heterosexual woman.
-Where the person they married are raised to believe a woman is "beneath a man."
-They do the love spell and its clear he loves her, and from his perspective he does, however, he treats her poorly.
+The most common issue I see: love spells done by married heterosexual women where the person they married was raised to believe a woman is "beneath a man."
+They do the love spell and it's clear he loves her (from his perspective, he does) but he treats her poorly.
 His energy is put into actions and desires that directly counter her wellbeing and make her feel unloved from her perspective.
-Being able to identify this can allow her to look at the situation and navigate around it, instead of a love spell, maybe a road opener spell would be more effective to help him be open to learning and deconstructing what he was raised to believe.
+Being able to identify this allows her to look at the actual situation and navigate around it.
+Instead of another love spell, a road opener spell might be more effective, to help him be open to learning and deconstructing what he was raised to believe.
 Sadly, even then, some of these systems of energy are so established our spells won't budge them.
-This knowledge allows her to pivot, and focus on doing spells for self-love and gaining closure after moving on discovering her own personal power and finding new love with someone else who loves her the way she deserves.
+This knowledge allows her to pivot, and focus on doing spells for self-love, gaining closure after moving on, and finding new love with someone who actually loves her the way she deserves.

-Another common issue I see are abundance spells for money.
-People will do abundance spells for wealth and make very little movement.
-Some people fear monger that someone will die and leave an inheritance.
-That's rarely if never the case.
-Usually you just get more of where you put your energy.
-You must first understand the system of money and the mindset/intentions of the people who are succeeding in this system of wealth.
-You will need an income, pay down your debts, avoid frivolous spending and invest.
-If the job you have isn't paying you enough you can create rituals to help give you discipline to build new skills and find a new job.
-You can do spells to find people that can help build a new resume.
-You can do spells to influence people you interview with.
-Once you have the job then you need to save and invest.
+Another common one: abundance spells for money.
+People do abundance spells for wealth and see very little movement.
+(Some people fear-monger that someone will die and leave an inheritance.
+That's rarely, if ever, the case.)
+Usually you just get more of where you already put your energy.
+You have to first understand the system of money and the mindset of the people who are succeeding in it.
+You'll need an income, pay down debts, avoid frivolous spending, and invest.
+If your job isn't paying enough, you can create rituals to build discipline around learning new skills and finding a new job.
+You can do spells to find people who can help you build a new resume.
+You can do spells to influence the people you interview with.
+Once you have the job, you need to save and invest.
 Money has its own energy, and it doesn't look like abundance.
-As a seer, it looks like trust energy.
-Which makes sense because we give it and are trusting the we will receive the services or goods to do what we want or to even be allowed to take it at all.
-Where you spend it is where that energy will go.
-Put it with itself in an account where the intention is to build wealth, then you will build wealth.
-Spend it on clothes, and an abundance spell will allow you to have an abundance of clothes.
+As a seer, it looks like trust energy, which makes sense, because we give it and are trusting that we will receive goods or services in return.
+Where you spend it is where that energy goes.
+Put it with itself in an account where the intention is to build wealth, and you will build wealth.
+Spend it on clothes, and an abundance spell will get you an abundance of clothes.

 Comments